Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Drugged Driving

-Prosecutors often have a difficult time proving impairment in these cases.
-Although limits exist to presume alcohol impairment under the law, such limits in drug cases are not scientifically justified because levels of impairment from drugs cannot be so easily predicted or presumed.
-This can become tricky when dealing with prescription medication.
+Unlike a standard DUI case, prosecutors can have a challenging time proving impairment from drugs in DUID cases.
+Although limits exist to presume alcohol impairment under Florida law, such limits in drug cases are not scientifically justified because levels of impairment from drugs cannot be so easily predicted or presumed.
+This can also become tricky when dealing with prescription medication.
+For any allegations of operating a vehicle under the influence of alcohol or drugs, consider hiring a defense attorney to represent your case.

 Tallahassee DUID Defense Attorney

-In drugged driving cases, the scientific evidence often hinges on the opinion testimony of the Drug Recognition Expert and the results of a blood or urine test.
-Hiring an experienced criminal defense attorney in this kind of case is critical.
-The Tallahassee drugged driving defense lawyers at Pumphrey Law understand the importance of contesting this scientific evidence, which leads to the best pre-trial negotiations.
+For suspected drugged driving cases, the incriminating evidence often hinges on the results of a blood or urine test, or from the testimony of a Drug Recognition Expert.
+Hiring an experienced criminal defense attorney for this type of criminal charge is critical.
+The lawyers at Pumphrey Law Firm understand the importance of contesting scientific evidence in suspected DUID cases, which can lead to potential pre-trial negotiations.

-The attorneys at Pumphrey Law are experienced in DUI cases involving allegations of drug use.
-The attorneys represent clients in Tallahassee and throughout the Florida Panhandle.
-Pumphrey Law also represents students at local colleges and universities in DUI cases, including those at Florida State University and Florida A&M University.
-Call (850) 681-7777 to discuss your drugged driving case.
+Our criminal defense firm represents clients in Tallahassee and throughout the Florida Panhandle.
+Pumphrey Law can also represent students at local colleges and universities in DUI cases, including those at Florida State University and Florida A&M University.
+The resulting implications of a drugged driving conviction can severely impact your future.
+Call (850) 681-7777 to discuss the details surrounding your case.

 Information About DUID Laws in Florida